-On July 21, 2023, non-management directors were granted:
+On July 17, 2024, non-management directors were granted:

-- 658 NQSOs to purchase Class 1 Stock at an exercise price of \$269.50 that are exercisable for a ten-year period.
-These options vested six months from the grant date, subject to earlier vesting in the event of death or disability; and - 463 RSUs, which vest on the first July 10th following the grant date, subject to earlier vesting in the event of death, disability, or a changein-control of the Company.
+- 734 NQSOs to purchase Class 1 Stock at an exercise price of \$248.23 that are exercisable for a ten-year period.
+These options vested six months from the grant date, subject to earlier vesting in the event of death, disability, or a change-in-control of the Company; and - 503 RSUs, which vest on the first July 10th following the grant date, subject to earlier vesting in the event of death, disability, or a change-in-control of the Company.